F4SaKeNiitb/LoopAI/MultilingualAIHealthCompanion/README.md

 - **Card-based Layouts**: Organized content in visually appealing cards
 - **Color Coding**: Consistent color scheme for different types of information

+## RAG Chat Interface

+The new chat interface includes specialized features for interacting with health reports:

+- **Report Selection Panel**: Users can select specific health reports to query, limiting the search scope to relevant documents
+- **Interactive Chat Interface**: Clean, intuitive messaging interface with timestamps and message differentiation
+- **Citation System**: Each response includes source information and confidence scores for transparency
+- **Example Prompts**: Built-in suggestions to help users ask relevant questions about their health data
+- **Capabilities Display**: Clear indication of the chatbot's capabilities including medical terminology and reference range understanding
+- **Health Information**: Educational panel explaining how the RAG system works and what to expect from responses
+- **Loading Indicators**: Visual feedback during query processing to improve user experience
+- **Error Handling**: Clear error messages when the RAG service is unavailable or other issues occur

 ## Lab Data Configuration

 The `lab_data.py` file contains mappings for common lab tests with: